 The Bellagio Fountains is one of Las Vegas’ most famous landmarks.
 If you’re visiting Vegas, catching a fountain show set to iconic tunes is a must.
 Not only is the water show spectacular, but it’s also one of the hallmarks of a trip to Vegas.

-What are the Bellagio Fountain showtimes and song list in 2020?
-The Bellagio Fountains have weekday showtimes between 3:00 PM- 12:00 AM every day on the half-hour, and every fifteen-minutes in the evenings after 7 PM.
+The Bellagio Fountains have weekday showtimes between 3:00 PM- 12:00 AM every day on the half-hour and every fifteen minutes in the evenings after 7 PM.
 On the weekends shows start as early as 11:00 AM.
 The song list includes old classics (like Frank Sinatra) and modern hits (such as Uptown Funk and Bad Romance).

 VEGAS Attractions For Less!
 Las Vegas doesn't have to be expensive → Today's Deals